b9org/b9/doc/DeveloperJourney.md

 The fields of the `FunctionDef` are the name of the function, the index of the function in the function vector, the number of arguments, the number of registers, and the `Instructions` vector (which contains the bytecodes).

+The strings vector in the Module contain the contents of the string table, which holds any strings used by the b9porcelain program.

+Lastly in the Module, we see a function called `getFunctionIndex`, which traverses the functions vector using a function name, and returns that functions position in the vector.

 ### Execution Model